A new sports utility vehicle which has helped create 250 jobs is being revealed today by Jaguar Land Rover .

 JLR recently reported that sales of the Evoque were up by 39% in November, compared to the same month in 2011.

-Workers at Jaguar Land Rover have been advised to accept a two-year pay rise which could be worth up to 9.8%.
+Workers at car giant Jaguar Land Rover (JLR) have accepted a two-year pay deal said to be worth up to 9.8%.